-Both US and European authorities recommend a daily protein intake of 0.8 to 0.83 grams per kilogram of body weight per day.1 2 That amount of protein is enough to stay healthy and maintain your muscle mass if you’re untrained.
+Both US and European authorities recommend a daily protein intake of 0.8 to 0.83 grams per kilogram of body weight per day.1 2 That amount of protein is enough for overall health and maintainin your muscle mass if you’re not doing any challenging physical work.
 Perfect for a sedentary lifestyle.

 However, some people, including those who engage in strength training and older adults, benefit from more protein.

 Protein can also aid with weight loss if that’s your goal—weight loss in the form of fat, that is.
-Protein is filling, allowing you to cut down on calories without going hungry and help you maintain muscle mass and lose body fat simultaneously.
+Protein is filling, allowing you to cut down on your calorie intake without going hungry and help you maintain muscle mass and lose body fat simultaneously.

 Your Muscles After 50